-Work out like a celebrity with a SuperSlow® Workout
+Work out SMARTER, NOT HARDER with a SuperSlow® Workout

 Why spend hours training when you can get the same strength training results in just 30 minutes?
 With the SuperSlow® method, also referred to as Slow Burn®, Power of 10®, or Slow Motion Strength Training, you will be done in 30 minutes and all your muscles will be exhausted, because every workout is a full body workout and you will reach complete muscle failure every single time.

 What is SuperSlow®?